What are your chances of acceptance?

 In this post, we’ll outline our 11-point checklist for reviewing your application before you finally submit it.
 Don’t send your college applications before considering these final touches; the stakes are too high to slack now!

-1. Proofread Out Loud
+1. Read Your Application Out Loud

 This is the simplest way to give your entire application one last review.
 Read through the entire thing out loud, even the parts that aren’t complete sentences (like lists of activities).
 Take care to review things like your mailing address, school name, and specific award titles.
 These are details that sometimes tend to blend into the background after you’ve reviewed something repeatedly.

-If you want to really nail this part, you could even trade applications with a friend and read them aloud to each other.
+If you want to nail this part, you could even trade applications with a friend and read them aloud to each other.
 There’s nothing like a fresh pair of eyes to catch a careless typo.

-2. Review Your Essay(s) and Ask a Friend to Help
+2. Review Your Essay(s)

 3. Check for Inconsistencies